Your Directors present their Thirty First Annual Report together with the AuditedFinancial Statements for the year ended March 31 2019.

 Save and except as discussed in this Annual Report no material changes have occurredand no commitments were given by the Company thereby affecting its financial positionbetween the end of the financial year to which these financial statements relate and thedate of this report.

-27. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION & FOREIGN EXCHANGE EARNINGS ANDOUTGO:
+27. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION & FOREIGN EXCHANGE EARNINGS ANDOUTGO

 a) Conservation of Energy:

-i. the steps taken or impact on conservation of energy:
+i. the steps taken for impact on conservation of energy:

 ii. the steps taken by the Company for utilizing alternate sources of energy:

-iii. the capital investment on energy conservation equipments:
+iii. the capital investment on energy conservation equipment:

 b) Technology Absorption:

-ii. the benefits derived like product improvement cost reduction product developmentor import substitution:
+ii. the benefits derived like product improvement cost reduction productdevelopment or import substitution: Not Applicable.

 iv. the expenditure incurred on Research and Development: